rpdelaney-archive/pwstore/README.md

-  list    List the keys in a record qrcode  Display a KEY value as a qrcode select  Decrypt a record and print it raw update  Update a record's KEY with VALUE
+  list    List the keys in a record qrcode  Display a KEY value as a qrcode select  Decrypt a record and print it raw type    Type a KEY value at the cursor position update  Update a record's KEY with VALUE
 ```